 Several fragments of Neo-Assyrian wall reliefs (orthostats) are on exhibit in Glencairn’s Ancient Near East Gallery.
-Two of these slabs, from the Northwest Palace of Assurnasirpal II in Nimrud, show winged bearded figures wearing horned helmets (09.SP.1549, fig. 1, left, and 09.SP.1550, fig. 4, below).
+Two of these slabs, from the Northwest Palace of Assurnasirpal II in Nimrud, show winged bearded figures wearing horned helmets (09.SP.1549, Figure 1, and 09.SP.1550, Figure 4).
 Commonly these anthropomorphic representations are called “genii” and identified as guardian figures.
 But even after 150 years of scientific research the exact meaning of their gesture and tasks remains unproved.
 This essay will survey the relationship between different types of genii and their original position in the Northwest Palace.

 The Northwest Palace of Assurnasirpal II (883-859 BC) in Nimrud (ancient Kalhu) in modern Iraq is one of the most prominent historical monuments of Near Eastern archaeology.
 Initially, most parts of the building were excavated by the British archaeologist Sir Austen Henry Layard, between 1847 and 1851.
 At that time the French mission, under the direction of Paul-Émile Botta, was excavating in the vicinity in modern Khorsabad (ancient Dur Sharrukin), and general interest in the Ancient Near East was rising among Europe’s educated classes.

 During that time missionaries in Iraq were asked to send some of the newly discovered reliefs to their former colleges in New England.
 The Orientalism of that time legitimated raising funds for future archaeological missions.